madetech/G1-Spikes/1:Content_Query_and_Filtering/Supporting_Documents/Enable_Wagtail_API.md

     api_router.register_endpoint('images', ImagesAPIViewSet)
     api_router.register_endpoint('documents', DocumentsAPIViewSet)
     ```
 3. Next we need to register the URLs to allow Django to route the requests.
-This is done by adding the paht and urls to `urls.py`, e.g.
+This is done by adding the path and urls to `urls.py`, e.g.
     ```python
     from .api import api_router

     urlpatterns = [
-        path('api/v2/', api_router.urls),
+        path('api/', api_router.urls),
         ...
     ]
     ```